rebelsky/csc207c/_eboards/eboard04.md

 What should I enter as the academic honesty boilerplate on labs?

 > I just want you to cite those who gave you help.

+When will your office hours be available?

+> Soon.

 ### MP1